 Whether it’s a reaction from a sensory experience a result of a change in routine, meltdowns are not uncommon for children who are diagnosed with an autism spectrum disorder.
 These meltdowns can occur at any time, in any place, and they are often scary.
 Many times, these meltdowns can result in injury to the child or to someone else, and they can also be extremely embarrassing.

 When a meltdown occurs, it can be difficult to calm the child, as he or she can have a hard time detaching from the item or experience that has caused the agitation that has lead to the meltdown.
 As such, parents, educators and caretakers of children with autism should be aware of strategies that can help to calm a meltdown.
+If you are in the need for a Dentist, check out Wappinger Falls Dentist.

 Here are some tips from a renowned long island autism center that may help to calm an autistic child.